Kaiwen-Lu/Academic/_pages/about.md

   <ul>
       <li>FastSpeech is the first fully parallel end-to-end speech synthesis model.</li>
+      <li><strong>Academic Impact</strong>: This work is included by many famous speech synthesis open-source projects, such as <a href="https://github.com/espnet/espnet">ESPNet </a>.
+Our work are promoted by more than 20 media and forums, such as <a href="https://mp.weixin.qq.com/s/UkFadiUBy-Ymn-zhJ95JcQ">机器之心</a>.</li>
       <li><strong>Academic Impact</strong>: This work has won excellent posters from CIPS-LMG2024 and was reported by <a href="https://mp.weixin.qq.com/s/rZ8rcVA4OK5DcbDMnsMANg">CIPS</a>.
     </ul>
   </div>
 </div>

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">Sensors 2022</div><img src='images/sensors2022.svg' alt="sym" width="100%"></div></div>